-- Feedback and Guidance Hours: Tuesdays, 12 - 2pm Or email me for an appointment
+- Tuesdays, 12 - 2pm Or email me for an appointment: firstname.lastname@example.org

 BA, California State University; MA and PhD, University of California

 Elizabeth Bomberg was educated in California before moving to Britain in the 1990s.
 She has taught at the Universities of York and Stirling (Britain), the College of Europe (Bruges, Belgium), and has held research posts in Brussels and at the University of California, Berkeley.
-Her current research interests include comparative environmental politics and policy, energy and climate change, sustainable development, and US and European Union politics.
+Her current research interests include comparative environmental politics and policy, energy and climate change, shale governance and US politics.

 Elizabeth has a keen interest in teaching methods, approaches and innovation.
 She has taught on or convened a wide range of postgraduate, honours undergraduate and introductory undergraduate courses.
 Elizabeth is a dedicated teacher and recipient of the University's Student Association's teaching award as well as the Principal’s Teaching Award Scheme, the Chancellor's Award for Teaching Excellence, and the national Political Studies Association Award for Outstanding Teaching.
 Her core teaching covers Environmental Politics, US Politics, EU Politics and Sustainable Development.

-Elizabeth is also coordinating PIR’s expanding initiatives to widen participation: http://www.ed.ac.uk/schools-departments/student-recruitment/widening-participation
+Elizabeth also helps coordinate PIR’s expanding initiatives to widen participation: http://www.ed.ac.uk/schools-departments/student-recruitment/widening-participation